 The penalty for the second period (2030-2034) is around 22 times higher than the penalty for the first period (2024-2029), and this is due to the lower emissions limit.
 To avoid these penalties, the building owner must reduce emissions below 2538 tCO2e/year by 2024, and below 1,359 tons CO2e/year by 2030.

-You may feel that having a proper direct air capture integrated air conditioning system for your office building may be unnecessary due to the cost of purchasing, installation, and maintenance.
+You may feel that having a proper DAC-integrated ventilation system for your office building is unnecessary due to the cost of purchasing, installation, and maintenance.
 But is that true?
-In the post linked below, you shall find various reasons why indoor air quality shouldn’t be viewed as a luxury but a necessity because of its immense benefits.
+On the page below, you shall learn more about the technology and its immense benefits.